We have compiled a simple list of a few tips to help you negotiate a fair property settlement:

 Give them something they can’t get elsewhere

 A lawyer can help find things the other party wants – and won’t possibly get in court.
-This could be timing sales of property, structuring super splits in certain ways or transferring assets from companies and trusts.
+This could be timing sales of property, structuring superannuation splits in certain ways or transferring assets from companies and trusts.
 Putting these things on the table can help you line your own pockets from money that might have otherwise gone elsewhere.

 TIP: Be reasonable, don’t use children or other intangible things to manipulate your former spouse into giving you what you want.
 This only causes long-term and potentially lifelong problems.